 - 1. Describe in detail the emergency shelter service your agency intends to provide with the grant: Renovations, Operations, and/or Essential Services? - 2.
 For renovation requests, does the project address code deficiencies, health and safety violations, ADA compliance, increase bed capacity, energy conservation, or bathroom renovations to comply with Equal Access requirements? - 3.
 For each service listed in #1, provide a separate detailed description of why those services are needed, how the need was determined, your target population, and how the need is prioritized within the Continuum of Care (CoC). - 4.
 Provide a narrative that supports your request for funding. - a.
 Describe in detail why your community has a need for emergency shelter services. - b.
 Does your agency participate in the Point in Time (PIT) count? - c.
 Include factual point in time data (homeless persons) for your county. - d.
 What are the priorities of your CoC? - e.
 What is your target population ie. Veteran's, Chronic, Youth, etc. (should be in accordance with the priorities of the local Continuum of Care (CoC). - 5.
-List objectives, outcomes, and performance indicators. - 6.
+List objectives, outcomes, and performance indicators projected for success. - 6.
 How does your program coordinate with other community service providers? - 7.
 Describe how you are coordinating with the Continuum of Care to use the coordinated entry process implemented by the CoC? - 8.
 How does your program determine eligibility for services? - 9.
 Describe how the project will serve individuals with American's with Disability Act (ADA) needs? - 10.
 List program limitations and special programmatic requirements for a person to receive assistance. i.e. residency requirement, single sex shelter, does not serve families. - 11.
 Does your program serve families and children up to and including age 18? - 12.
 How does your program move individuals and families from emergency shelter to permanent housing? - 13.
 For agencies providing essential services, describe your case-management program in detail. - 14.
 Does your agency participate in HMIS, ETO, or a comparable database? - 15.
 What steps will be taken to monitor the program for compliance? - 16.
 Does your program have the capacity to begin immediately?
-Please explain.
+Please explain. - 17.
+How will your agency comply with Equal Access Rule and the Prohibition Against Involuntary Separation? - 18.
+How will the grantee monitor the program for compliance?